Intrusion (orthodontics): Deep bite with horizontal facial growth pattern

 In these types of cases, a patient has reduced anterior lower facial height and they have a skeletal deep bite tendency.
 It is essential in these types of patients, to increase the vertical height of the face and one of the most common ways this can be performed is through relative intrusion.
 This movement involves extrusion of the posterior molars and is sometimes combined with intrusion of anterior incisors.

-It is important to note the difference of ages that play a role in eruption of the posterior molars.
-An adolescence has an inter-maxillary growth space which allows the posterior molar eruption without any relapse in the later age when relative intrusion is performed in their orthodontic treatment.
+Age plays a role in eruption of the posterior molars.
+An adolescent has an inter-maxillary growth space which allows the posterior molar eruption without any relapse in the later age when relative intrusion is performed in their orthodontic treatment.
 However, if relative intrusion is performed in adults who have a deep bite tendency with short anterior lower facial height, there is a higher chance of relapse of this movement.
 This is due to two reasons: Adults do not have intermaxillary growth space that posterior teeth can erupt into and adults tend to have a strong facial jaw musculature which leads to "pound" the molars back into their original position.
 Therefore, in an orthodontic treatment it is important to diagnose a patient with a type of facial growth that is occurring before taking any treatment steps.